Bioconductor/BioC2020/docs/caregiver-awards.md

 - If the number of requests for grants exceeds the funding, preference will be given to applicants in earlier career stages.

-### Application misrepresentation

-- We reserve the right to deny funds to applicants who misrepresent their funding needs.

 ### Changes in circumstances

 - If the need changes between the time of application and the date of the meeting, please notify